Guide to Senior Care Taxes and Payroll

 Senior Care Tax Responsibility

-If you pay cash wages of $2,200 or more to an in-home senior caregiver in 2020 ($2,100 or more in 2019), you need to withhold and pay FICA taxes.
+If you pay cash wages of $2,300 or more to an in-home senior caregiver in 2021, you need to withhold and pay FICA taxes.
 Your employee’s share is 7.65 percent and you will owe the same amount for a total of 15.3 percent.
-If you pay an in-home senior caregiver, $1,000 or more in any calendar quarter, you’ll need to pay federal unemployment taxes.
-This tax is six percent of cash wages on the first $7,000 in wages.
-You may also owe state unemployment taxes.
+If you pay an in-home senior caregiver $1,000 or more in any calendar quarter, you’ll need to pay federal unemployment taxes.
+This tax is six percent of cash wages on the first $7,000 in wages but can be reduced significantly to just 0.6 percent based on your contributions to state unemployment.
 Learn more about senior care taxes.

 Workers’ Compensation Requirements